BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 entity in and of itself, but it probably doesn't operate with as much solidarity and direction as I'm trying to vilify it with right now.
 But that being said, we still see the church operating in political and monetary spheres that it shouldn't belong in.
-I mean, why the fuck does a church need a five billion dollar shopping mall?
+I mean, why the fuck does a church need a five-billion-dollar shopping mall?
 Why does it need a multiple hundred million dollar amusement park in fucking Hawaii?
 Why does it need another multi-billion dollar shopping mall in fucking Florida?
-Why does the church need so much of what is not church related?
+Why does the church need so much of what is not church-related?
 It doesn't.
 It just has it.
 It doesn't need any of those things.
 It doesn't need any of the thousands of subsidiary companies that operate under the umbrella of the corporation of the president of the church of Jesus Christ of Latter-day Saints.
 The church